vadi2/fhir-formats/README.md

 to_json("xml content", {pretty = true})
 -- convert an XML file given as a location to JSON and prettyprint it to_json("/path/to/file", {file = true, pretty = true})

+-- convert given JSON content as a string to XML to_xml("json content")
+-- convert an JSON file given as a location to XML to_xml("/path/to/file", {file = true})
 ```

 ### Examples